tomjoht/learnapidoc/instructions.md

 1. . serve_kindle.sh
 2. new tab: . build_kindle.sh
-3. . move.sh (moves docapis.mobi file to mobi folder)
+3. . move.sh (moves docapis.mobi file from \_site to mobi folder in root directory)
 4. open Kindle Previewer and select the docapis.mobi file in the mobi_files directory.
 5. plug in kindle. find in finder. copy mobi file into documents directory. it will then appear in your home.